(And What We Can Do Better)

 For parents who have just had a child come out to them as trans, and who are having trouble reconciling that with conservative Christianity.
-It is playing with fire with a child to look them in the eye and tell them that what they feel…Leave a Comment

 When a baby is born, the first thing everyone wants to know is, “Is it a boy or a girl?”
 Even during pregnancy, parents often have an ultrasound scan, to look at a baby’s body and find out whether their baby has “boy parts” or “girl parts” before the child is born.

 Schools are responsible for setting the tone of the school and keeping kids safe at school, but in order to do so they often require a sea change in how they handle reports of mistreatment, as well as how they train the kids.

 The difference between life and death, between learning and depression, between functioning and suicidal ideation is not who people are, it’s how they are treated.
 That means that the people around them can be heroes, or they can be villains.
 There are no innocent bystanders.

 This is true whether we are talking about trans people, LGBTQA people, disabled people, or just kids who ‘read’ to others as being different for whatever reason.Even when bullying doesn’t involve fists, it can kill.
 It can make people feel trapped in their situation.
 And the opposite of bullying is not “stricter discipline” but “more connection.”

 Teach kids to be heroes.